mfecane/shadercity/README.md

 ## TODO:

-- fix texture thimbnail
 - restore fps
-- full screen shader
-- promisify renderer
 - change all tokens to maps
 - scroll only on canvas
 - add link to forked to original shader
-- check orbit controls
+- check orbit controls ?
 - toDataURL
-- add back button
 - deploy
 - optimize
 - screen shot